7 Ways to Keep Up Your Exercise Routine in the Heat

 Keep an eye on the thermometer.
 Some days it is just too hot to exercise safely outdoors.
 If this is the case, find an indoor facility or take a day off.

-Running a race can be a good motivator to get people up and moving!
-There are many great races in the fall, such as the Women’s Only 5K Walk and Run.
-As runners train for this and other events during the summer, it is important to stay safe.
 Many heat related injuries and illnesses are preventable.
 Use precaution and common sense when exercising so that your workout will be helpful rather than harmful.

 About the Author